SYNAPSE-Net: A Unified Framework with Lesion-Aware Hierarchical Gating for Robust Segmentation of Heterogeneous Brain Lesions: Methodology

 \subsection{Hybrid Bottleneck: Global Context and Cross-Modal Fusion}

-In this stage, the deepest feature maps from each stream, $\{\mathbf{f}_{5,m}\}$, enter the hybrid bottleneck after encoding to overcome the limited receptive fields of CNNs to create semantically-rich feature representation.
-The process involves two primary steps: first, Swin Transformers \citep{Liu2021} are applied for intra-modality refinement to capture global context.
-Subsequently, an adaptive fusion block employs cross-modal attention to efficiently merge the features from all streams, producing a unified bottleneck representation.
+In this stage, the deepest feature maps from each stream, $\{\mathbf{f}_{5,m}\}$, enter the hybrid bottleneck after encoding to overcome the limited receptive fields of CNNs which create semantically-rich feature representation.
+The process involves two primary steps: (1) Swin Transformers \citep{Liu2021} are applied for intra-modality refinement to capture global context, and (2) a fusion block employs cross-modal attention to efficiently merge the features from all streams, producing a unified bottleneck stream.